-- Not enough with stubborn road offenders, now we have stubborn and shortsighted opposition politicians who thinks that higher penalty for road offense is not fair but not fair to who?
-Law abiding road users or stubborn, hardcore traffic offenders?
+- Not enough with stubborn road offenders, now we have stubborn and shortsighted opposition politicians who think that higher penalty for road offence is not fair but not fair to who?
+Law-abiding road users or stubborn, hardcore traffic offenders?

 - More trouble in the East – certainly something is wrong in the East and despite overwhelming reports of corruption, MACC remains unmoved and silent.

 - I got holes in my pocket when a mysterious SMS started to crop up – paid good money for blood-sucking SMSes.